pathmodel/pathmodel/README.rst

 - Prediction_3023117_decarboxylation_1 and Prediction_3023117_decarboxylation_2 (which are the same molecule) correspond to MAA2.

-This molecule has been identified as the Aplysiapalythine A found in *Aplysia californica* by `Kamio et al. (2011) <https://onlinelibrary.wiley.com/doi/abs/10.1002/hlca.201100117>`__.
+This molecule has been identified as the Aplysiapalythine A found in *Aplysia californica* by [Kamio2011]_.
-Furthermore, Aplysiapalythine A has been detected in red algae (the group in which *Chondrus crispus* is classified) by `Orfanoudaki et al. (2019) <https://onlinelibrary.wiley.com/doi/full/10.1111/jpy.12827>`__.
+Furthermore, Aplysiapalythine A has been detected in red algae (the group in which *Chondrus crispus* is classified) by [Orfanoudaki2019]_.

 .. table::
    :align: center